The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 No single format works for every clinical setting.
 The type of therapy notes you use should match your environment, billing requirements, and caseload.

-Here are all 7 types of progress notes used in mental health practice.
+Here are all 7 types of progress notes used in mental health practice, plus two additional formats — DAPT and GDAP — used in case management and structured therapy programs.

 SOAP notes are a type of progress notes that use a four-part structure that works in any setting where multiple providers read the same clinical record.
 They are the most widely recognized documentation format in both healthcare and therapy.